nedwebster/starcraft_predictor/README.md

 ![CICD](https://github.com/nedwebster/starcraft_predictor/actions/workflows/cicd.yml/badge.svg)

 # starcraft_predictor
-`starcraft_predictor` contains a pre-trained XGBoost model that can be used to generate win probabilities throughout a Starcraft 2 game.
+`starcraft_predictor` contains a pre-trained ML model that can be used to generate win probabilities throughout a Starcraft 2 game.
 The package uses `.SC2Replay` files to load in game metadata and generate predictions based on the state of the game at every 10 second interval.

 ## Setup